Arbross/Arbross/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning SQL(Databases)
+- 🌱 I’m currently learning Entity Framework
-- 👯 I’m looking to collaborate on C++
 - 💬 Ask me about anything
 - 📫 How to reach me: currently it isn't available
 - 😄 Pronouns: He/Him